yohai/xarray/doc/time-series.rst

 .. _cftime: https://unidata.github.io/cftime

-You can manual decode arrays in this form by passing a dataset to :py:func:`~xarray.decode_cf`:
+You can manually decode arrays in this form by passing a dataset to :py:func:`~xarray.decode_cf`:

 .. ipython:: python